-It’s a common misconception that heavy backpacks, lack of exercise and slouching contribute to this spine condition.
+It is a common misconception that heavy book bags, lack of exercise and slouching contribute to this spine condition.

 Most cases are what doctors call idiopathic, which means they don't know what the cause is.
-In other words, parents shouldn’t blame themselves if their child has scoliosis, as there is no known way to prevent the disorder.
+In other words, parents, don’t put blame on yourself if your child has scoliosis, as there is no known way to prevent the disorder.

 However, there does appear to be a genetic component involved.
 So, if your child has scoliosis, their siblings may be more likely to have it, too.

-Raymund Woo, MD, AdventHealth for Children Medical Director of Pediatric Orthopedic Surgery, shares more on the symptoms and treatment options for kids living with scoliosis so you can help your child minimize any mental or physical effects of a scoliosis diagnosis.
+Raymund Woo, MD, AdventHealth for Children Medical Director of Pediatric Orthopedic Surgery, shares more on the symptoms and treatment options for kids living with scoliosis so you can help your child minimize any mental or physical issues that may come along with a scoliosis diagnosis.

 What are the common symptoms of scoliosis parents should watch for?